Stefan Salvatore: Season 7

 Stefan is forced to deal with the return of his mother and her divided loyalties to her companions, the Heretics, and her family.
-Lilly ultimately kills herself in a failed effort to take out Julian, the leader of the Heretics who brings in an army of vampires to take over Mystic Falls.
+Lily ultimately kills herself in a failed effort to take out Julian, the leader of the Heretics who brings in an army of vampires to take over Mystic Falls.
 Stefan is also reunited with his long-lost love Valerie who is one of the Heretics, vampires who were able to retain their original witch abilities.
 With Valerie's help, Stefan kills Julian, but he becomes a target of the Vampire Hunter Rayna Cruz who has eight lives.

 During this time, Stefan is killed by Rayna twice and trapped inside of the Phoenix Stone.
 Bonnie and Valerie are able to resurrect him both times, but the second time, Stefan gets trapped within a corpse while his own body is possessed by the spirit of Ambrose, a sadistic vampire and serial killer.
 Stefan's friends save him once again, but his relationship with Valerie is brought to a final end.

 Stefan also has to deal with Matt Donovan's extreme hatred of vampires and Stefan in particular which results in Matt betraying his former friend to Rayna.
 While reluctantly working together to hunt down vampires that had escaped from the Phoenix Stone, Matt reveals to Stefan that he believes that Stefan had murdered his fiancé Penny during a time that Stefan had returned to Mystic Falls on the anniversary of Sheriff Forbes' death despite being banished from town.
 Stefan finally reveals that, in truth, Matt had accidentally killed Penny and Stefan had erased his memories and covered it up in order to protect his old friend despite their differences.
 Eventually, Rayna agrees to transfer her final life to Bonnie to save her, but she transfers her curse as well.
 In order to break it and save Bonnie, Damon is forced to enter the Vault of the Armory where the creature trapped within is able to enslave Damon and Enzo to its bidding.